StackExchange/dnscontrol/documentation/provider/huaweicloud.md

 }
 ```

-If you don't know how to fill in the `Region` parameter, you can refer to the [endpoint page of huaweicloud](https://developer.huaweicloud.com/intl/en-us/endpoint?DNS).
-For reference, I'm using on its international site, the `Region` I need to fill in is `ap-southeast-1`.
+To determine the `Region` parameter, refer to the [endpoint page of huaweicloud](https://developer.huaweicloud.com/intl/en-us/endpoint?DNS).
+For example, on the international site, the `Region` name `ap-southeast-1` is known to work.

-If you're still not sure, you can log into Huaweicloud's website and open the [API Explorer](https://console-intl.huaweicloud.com/apiexplorer/#/openapi/DNS/debug?api=ListPublicZones), find the `ListPublicZones` API, select a different Region and click Debug to try and find your Region!
+If that doesn't work, log into Huaweicloud's website and open the [API Explorer](https://console-intl.huaweicloud.com/apiexplorer/#/openapi/DNS/debug?api=ListPublicZones), find the `ListPublicZones` API, select a different Region and click Debug to try and find your Region.

 ## New domains
 If a domain does not exist in your Huawei Cloud account, DNSControl will automatically add it with the `push` command.